If an agency not included in the list above took your property, please contact that particular agency.

 Use the Sacramento Sheriff’s Office online system to submit a report for some types of crimes occurring in unincorporated Sacramento County and Rancho Cordova.
 A valid email address is required.

-Report a crime at anytime with our convienient app.
+Report a crime at anytime with our convenient app.
 Click below to learn more.

 LEARN MORE